mobileink/migae/README.md

 ## Status

 This is derived from appengine-magic.
 It's basically a reorganization of the codebase to make it conform to leiningen 2 patterns.
+In particular, each GAE service is separately packaged.
+Most of the implementation is taken directly from appengine-magic, but some is original (e.g. datastore).
 It is not finished, so don't bother downloading it and trying to use it- it won't work.

+The main differences from appengine-magic: modularization of services, removal of embedded server code, segregation of plugin and template code.
+This code assumes use of dev_appserver for testing, with the interactive hack described in migae-examples/gae2.

+See CHANGES for details.

 _*This documentation is currently unstable and changes frequently.*_